AthanasiosNathanail/Generative-AI-for-Seismic-Data-Enhancement/README.md

 Resolution Enhancement: In the final step, a second Stable Diffusion model is trained and fine-tuned using the previously generated synthetic amplitude maps.
 This model focuses on learning to enhance the resolution of seismic images, thereby improving the clarity and detail of the generated amplitude maps.

-# The paper presenting all this work is currently submitted and under review.
+The paper presenting all this work is currently submitted and under review.

+# Acknowledgments:
+We would like to thank the original authors and developers of the code for the Stable Diffusion models presented in this work and the Department of Energy for their support and for funding part of this work.

 # Useful links